Skip to main content

 LCSO Citizens Police Academy

 Thank you for your interest in the Lucas County Sheriff's Office Citizens Police Academy.
+We will be announcing our next Citizens Police Academy for 2025 very soon!
+Please check back often our follow our social media pages for an announcement.

 Sheriff Shield